ariaji25/pikpo-event-service/README.md

 # PIKPO Events Service

-A GRPC Service for create events with support recurring event
+A GRPC Service for creating events with support recurring event

 # Generate rpc from proto